 Located on a narrow street in San Francisco’s North Beach, it is on the same street as Citylight Publishing, which became famous for publishing the works of the Beat generation.
 This museum was an art gallery earlier.

-This museum was built to commemorate the Beat Generation.
-In addition to many books published at that time, it also truly restored the society of more than half a century ago, especially the feeling of the unruly young people's life.
-Second-hand books were also sold in Museum stores.
+This is a museum built to commemorate the Beat generation.
+In addition to the many published books at the time, it also truly restores the society of more than half a century ago.
+It especially shows the feeling of the life of those unruly young people.
+The museum There are also second-hand books for sale in the store.

 If you know anything about the Beat Movement you know that San Fran period is the place to be!
 This place is smack in the middle of brightly colored streets and corners where the writers themselves stood and smoke cigarettes and thought up genius ideas.
 The museum is a great hub of all things beat, including an amazing gift shop and private movie theater.

 If you're visiting SF, do yourself a favor and stop in to The Beat Museum.
 While you have to pay a small amount to go into the actual museum part, you can browse the store section for free.
 Learn about Kerouac and all those other crazy beatnik kids.

 This place is fantastic.
 The owners are knowledgable and friendly, down to earth people who like talking to their customers.

 If you're interested in beat writers and the Beat Generation, The Beat Museum is worth a visit.
 It's open every day, and at 8 dollars, is an inexpensive ticket.
 The museum isn't very large, but you can also take a 3 hour walking tour of North Beach's beat locations with the museum.
 The museum hosts poetry festivals, short films, open mic nights, and other beat-themed events, too.